mojahid2021/RailNet/README.md

 4. Submit a pull request
 5. Ensure all tests pass and code follows project standards

-For major changes, please open an issue first to discuss what you would like to change.

 ### License

 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

 #### What this means:
-- ✅ **Free for personal, educational, and non-commercial use**
+- **Free for personal, educational, and non-commercial use**
-- ✅ **You can modify and share** under the same license
+- **You can modify and share** under the same license
-- ✅ **Attribution required** - credit must be given to RailNet Project and Team error2k21
+- **Attribution required** - credit must be given to RailNet Project and Team error2k21
-- ⚠️ **Commercial use requires permission** - contact us for commercial licensing
+- **Commercial use requires permission** - contact us for commercial licensing

 #### Commercial Use
 If you plan to use RailNet for commercial purposes (selling, deploying in a commercial product, or using in a commercial service), you **MUST**:

 1. **Contact us for commercial licensing**
-   - Email: error2k21.team@gmail.com
+   - Email: aammojahid@gmail.com
    - GitHub: https://github.com/mojahid2021/RailNet

 2. **Provide attribution and credit** to Team error2k21